SYBIL

 What do I think you think I think you think... the price will be?

-There is no "true" price underneath.
-There is only the equilibrium of mutual expectation.
-Fundamentals matter only insofar as we collectively believe they matter — because we believe others believe they matter.
+There is no "true" price underneath, only the equilibrium of mutual expectation.
+Fundamentals matter only insofar as we collectively believe they matter, because we believe others believe they matter.

-This sounds like insanity.
-It sounds like a collective hallucination.
+This sounds like a collective hallucination.
 It is.

 But it is also the best we can do under the constraint set.

-If intelligence were asymmetric — if one node could model the entire economy, simulate all agents, compute all consequences — that node could simply calculate the optimal allocation of resources.
+If intelligence were asymmetric, if one node could model the entire economy, simulate all agents, compute all consequences, that node could calculate the optimal allocation of resources.
 It would not need to guess what others are guessing.
 It would know.

 But intelligence is symmetric.
 And information is incomplete.
 So no node can compute the answer.
 Every node must guess.

-It's lossy.
 It's noisy.
+It's imprecise.
 It produces absurdities like Dogecoin outvaluing U.S. Steel.

 But it works.
 Sort of.
 Well enough to coordinate a global economy of eight billion nodes without central control.
 Well enough that we built civilization on top of it.

-The market is not a truth-finding mechanism.
-It is a consensus-finding mechanism.
+The market is a consensus-finding mechanism, not a truth-finding one.
 It finds the price that everyone can agree to trade at, given that no one knows what the price "should" be.

 This is the market hack: when you cannot compute value, you vote on it.
 Continuously.
 With money.